WouterHuygen/DIST-SYS-G03/TCP-UDP/README.md

-Placeholder for the TCP-UDP part of the labs
+# Placeholder for the TCP-UDP part of the labs

+* hwserver contains example code for a ZeroMQ server

+* hwclient contains example code for a ZeroMQ client